PRE-APPROVAL A LA GREEN LIGHT

 Picking a Lender

 You can work with any lender you want.
-I recommend the local lenders, just because they seem to be pretty easy to work with.
-Need one more signature?
-Just stop by Joanne’s office on the way to work.
+We recommend the local lenders, just because they seem to be pretty easy to work with.
+Need one more signature or to drop off your latest paystub?
+You can stop right in and do it in person.
 Have a question?
-Call Maryellen’s direct line.
+Call your lender's direct line, and get out of the "Your call is important to us..." phone queue.
 You get the idea.
 The rates and closing costs might vary a little from lender to lender, but they shouldn’t make a huge difference.
 The important part is that you work with someone you get along with, and someone who can make the loan happen.

 Getting the Pre-Approval